 If a disconnect or a meter/disconnect on the exterior of a building, at the point-of-entrance, is a NEC required Main Service Disconnect, then a four wire (on single-phase) or five wire (on three-phase) feeder cable is required.
+Per NEC 230.85 a service disconnect is required on the exterior of a one and two-family dwelling unit and accessible.
 The subsequent panel must be wired as a subpanel with the neutral and ground conductors separated.
 The Main Service Disconnect shall be listed as service equipment.
-As an example, the exterior Main Service Disconnect would be required if the distribution panel were a distance, greater than allowable (10 ft cable length), from the point-of-entrance.
+As an example, the exterior Main Service Disconnect would be required if the distribution panel were a distance, greater than allowable (10 ft cable length), from the point-ofentrance.
 If the disconnect or meter/disconnect, on the exterior of the building, is not a NEC required Main Service Disconnect, then a four wire (on single-phase) or five wire (on three-phase) feeder cable, with the subsequent panel wired as a subpanel, is acceptable but not required.

 If the meter socket is on a pole and the pole is within 30 feet of the building where service is to be supplied, a breaker installed directly under the meter socket does can qualify as a disconnect.
-However if this distance is greater than 30 feet a breaker does not qualify as a disconnect.
+However, if this distance is greater than 30 feet a breaker does not qualify as a disconnect.